Infinidat/infi.jira_cli/README.md

     easy_install -U infi.jira_cli

-Install the shell wrapper and completion
+Install the shell wrapper and completion for yadr+zprezto setups:

     setup-jish unattended

+If using other setups:

+    setup-jish dump /tmp/x
+    cat /tmp/x >> ~/.zshrc

 Set-up your JIRA information